KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/grain_and_noise/chroma_noise_reduction.rst

      - Set horizontal step when averaging.
 Default value is 1.
 Allowed range is from 1 to 50.
 Mostly useful to speed-up filtering.
    * - Y / U / V threshold
      - Integer
      - Set Y / U / V threshold for averaging chrominance values.
-Set finer control for max allowed difference between Y / U / V components of current pixel and neighbour pixels.
+Set finer control for max allowed difference between Y / U / V components of current pixel and neighbor pixels.
 Default value is 200.
 Allowed range is from 1 to 200.
    * - Distance
      - Selection
      - Set distance type used in calculations